How Macros Work

 Test Before

-To confirm your Macro instructions deliver the expected results, ask your question to Macroscope in Slack first.
+To confirm your Macro prompt delivers the expected results, you can ask your question to Macroscope in Slack, or test your Macro with the “Run Now” button.

 When Posting to Private Channels